April Update

 ❦❦❦

-The last thing that happened before I started writing the newsletter happened actually after I opened the file in my text editor: two days ago, we celebrated remembrance of the people lost to World War II.
+The last thing that happened before I started writing the newsletter happened actually after I opened the file in my text editor: on Monday, we celebrated remembrance of the people lost to World War II.
 The ceremony was organized by my city hall.
 It was beautiful & very well organized.
 We had children from local schools reciting poems and a local orchestra performing parade music.
 The flowers were amazing, and, for the very first time, I heard the city bell!
 An actual, huge non-church bell.
 It was hanging there and I had never noticed it before.

 I felt it was important to me to witness an example of a non-religious yet symbolically laden ritual, as this happens to be relevant to my other work.
 It was also heartwarming to see it shared by a very diverse set of people across all classes of society.